Cyd Notter

 Be sure the check the serving size, too.
 If a product contains 12 grams of sugar per serving, and the packages has TWO servings, you’ll be ingesting 24 grams of sugar if you eat the whole package.

 Note: Products can contain natural sugars (such as fruit), added sugars, or both.
-The Nutrition Facts Label will sometime separate natural and added sugars, but for the most part, the label will only show the TOTAL sugar grams.
-That’s why you’ll need to read the ingredient list to discover the SOURCE of the sugars.
+The new labeling laws released in 2022 now require the Nutrition Facts Label to list the added sugars separately.
+So look for the "added sugars."
+And then read the ingredient list to discover the SOURCE of the sugars.

 You don’t have to give up Sweet Treats!